Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-2. Yosefov-Abramson et al. / Hernández-Bule 2024 review — PBM effects on reproductive tissues
+2. Yosefov-Abramson / Hernández-Bule 2024 — PBM effects on reproductive tissues

 https://pmc.ncbi.nlm.nih.gov/articles/PMC11049838/

-• Population: Animal models + limited human pilot data.
+• Population: Animal models + small human pilot studies.

-• Intervention: Local NIR/reduce PPE to reproductive tissues.
+• Intervention: Local red/NIR PBM on reproductive tissues.

 3. Liebert A et al. PBM and systemic neuroimmune/endocrine modulation (2020)